GRESB/api-docs/source/includes/_oauth2.md

 <img src="images/oauth_pictures/code.png" alt="authorization code screen" style="border:2px solid black">

-It is import to remember that users may revoke your application's access at any time.
-The easist course of action if this happens is to request access again starting at Step 1.
+It is important to remember that users may revoke your application's access at any time.
+The easiest course of action if this happens is to request access again starting at Step 1.

 ### Step 2 - Exchange Authorization Code for Access Token